-The Naim Mu-so marks the first time that the established hi-fi manufacturer has stepped into the wireless speaker market.
+The Naim Mu-so marked the first time that the established hi-fi manufacturer had stepped into the wireless speaker market.

-At £895, this is an ambitious proposition, but one that has the full weight of Naim’s long-standing hi-fi expertise behind it.
+At £895 on release, this was an ambitious proposition, but one that has the full weight of Naim’s long-standing hi-fi expertise behind it.

 Build and design

-We’ll admit we’re utterly taken with the Mu-so’s looks.
+We’ll admit we've always been utterly taken with the Mu-so’s looks.
 It’s a gorgeous design.
 The cabinet is made of MDF, and then wrapped in a layer of brushed aluminium.

 A discreet LED at the side aids network set-up.
 The highlight, however, is that volume dial.
 Made of a solid ring of bead-blasted anodised aluminium, the circular, illuminated control is inspired by the flagship Naim Statement pre/power amplifier.

 We’ll wager you’ll spend more time physically changing the volume rather than using the remote or control app – the dial is a dream to use.

 It’s weighted just right, moving smoothly as you turn it all the way up to 11.
 We like the illumination effect, too.

 The dial also doubles as the Mu-so’s touchscreen interface.
 Tap the illuminated icons to pause or play a track, or spin the dial to select any of the three wired inputs, or to switch between five preset radio stations (you can set presets using the app).

 The crisp display also indicates which streaming option you’re currently using.
 There’s a claimed 450W of power coursing through the Mu-so’s sonic veins.
 Six custom-designed drivers (two dome tweeters, two midrange and two ‘racetrack’ bass drivers) are hidden behind the grille, each powered by a 75W digital amplifier.